 8. Iron yard rake

-1. Lite a fire with approx two large bags of Lump charcoal on the lid of the Cajun Microwave.
+1. Light a fire with approx two large bags of Lump charcoal on the lid of the Cajun Microwave.

 a.
 Do this first so that when you have the pig secured the box is nice and hot already